MolaAlleseasy/blog-1/content/post/9-apps-to-rule-them-all.md

 Here is a screenshot of the _Learn Swift_ folder on my iPhone which contains the apps I will test for learning Swift:

-[apps]: /9-apps-to-rule-them-all.jpg "Screenshot of the Learn Swift folder on my iPhone which contains nine apps about learning Swift"
+![Screenshot of the Learn Swift folder on my iPhone which contains nine apps about learning Swift][apps]

 * LearntoCodewithSwift
 * Design+Code